Apexicon Side Effects

 Note: This document contains side effect information about diflorasone topical.
 Some of the dosage forms listed on this page may not apply to the brand name Apexicon.

 Applies to diflorasone topical: topical application cream, topical application ointment

-In addition to its needed effects, some unwanted effects may be caused by diflorasone topical (the active ingredient contained in Apexicon).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, diflorasone topical (the active ingredient contained in Apexicon) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - itching, scaling, severe redness, soreness, or swelling of the skin

 - thinning of the skin with easy bruising, especially when used on the face or where the skin folds together (eg, between the fingers)

 Some side effects of diflorasone topical may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them: